 Clarion's first three films—Obsession, Iranium, and The Third Jihad—received rave reviews from rightwing activists like Pamela Geller and Robert Spencer.
 However, many observers argue that the films employ anti-Islamic rhetoric and make misleading claims.
-As of early 2013, Clarion claimed to be working on a new film about "the cruel and often violent oppression of Muslim women."
+In 2013, Clarion released another film called Honor Diaries, which it describes as depicting the allegedly "cruel and often violent oppression of Muslim women."

 In its 2011 report Fear, Inc., the Center for American Progress identified Clarion as an important member of the "Islamophobia network," an informal grouping of prominent foundations, scholars, and opinion-makers that spreads negative impressions about Islam and Muslims in the United States.
 Indeed, the group's funding is replete with large contributions from major foundations identified in the report.

-Clarion claims that it does not intend to promote negative views of Muslims writ large; rather, it claims to focus only on those it deems "radical."
+Clarion contests claims that it intends to promote negative views of Muslims generally; rather, it claims to focus only on those it deems "radical."
 A statement on the Clarion website makes a distinction between "Radical Islam and the majority of the Muslim population worldwide," and the film Obsession opens with the statement, "It's important to remember most Muslims are peaceful and do not support terror.
 This is not a film about them."

-Echoing arguments pushed by neoconservative-aligned groups in Europe, such as the Henry Jackson Society, Clarion cites the Muslim immigration as a global problem irrespective of religious or political ideology.
-In a post entitled "Eurabia," Clarion warned that "Muslims are rapidly immigrating to Europe" and "attempting to conform European society to their own ideals."
+Echoing arguments pushed by neoconservative-aligned groups in Europe, such as the Henry Jackson Society, Clarion has a dedicated page titled "Eurabia" that has characterized Muslim immigration as a global problem irrespective of religious or political ideology.
+Clarion warned that "Muslims are rapidly immigrating to Europe" and "attempting to conform European society to their own ideals."
 It concluded, "Low birthrates among Europeans, and high birthrates among Muslim immigrants are quickly turning Europe into an extension of the Muslim world. … In fact, many experts believe that Europe is already lost."